Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Specifying a user assigned managed identity with the `DefaultAzureCredential`

 A relatively common scenario involves authenticating using a user assigned managed identity for an Azure resource.
-The `DefaultAzureCredential` makes this a relatively straightforward task that can be configured using environment variables or in-code.
+Explore the [example on Authenticating a user assigned managed identity with DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-a-user-assigned-managed-identity-with-defaultazurecredential) to see how this is made a relatively straightforward task that can be configured using environment variables or in code.

-For more information please refer to [this example](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-a-user-assigned-managed-identity-with-defaultazurecredential)

 ### Define a custom authentication flow with the `ChainedTokenCredential`